azdavis/azdavis.net/posts/en/lambda-cube.md

 Some commonly-known points on the cube are:

 - The simply typed lambda calculus, which only has term-term functions.
-- System F, which has term-term and type-term functions.
+- System $F$, which has term-term and type-term functions.
-- System F$\omega$, which has term-term, type-term, and type-type functions.
+- System $F_\omega$, which has term-term, type-term, and type-type functions.
 - The calculus of constructions, which has all four varieties of function.

 Once we reach the calculus of constructions, the distinction between types and